HarshKorde5/BackendStructureProject/Readme.md

 Configure the .env file by adding MONGODB_URI and PORT number

 Add the database name in constants file inside the src folder.

+##### Two ways to connect to the database :

+1 => Directly from the index.js file which is entry point of project and outside the src folder 2 => Inside from `/src/db` folder's index.js file which is used for database releated functionalities and export the function e.g. `export default connectDB;`

+Note : Always use async functions for connection to database as database is in another continent